bavix/sol/README.md

-# sol
+# SoL - Shutdown on LAN

-sol is a service that listens for Wake-on-LAN magic packets and shuts down the system when received.
+SoL is a service that listens for Wake-on-LAN magic packets and shuts down the system when received.

 ## Inspiration